-OIST expects that Research Interns are independently funded but provides a small living allowance, commuting support (where necessary), and accommodation either on campus or nearby.
+OIST provides living allowance, commuting support (where necessary), and accommodation either on campus or nearby.
 Successful applicants will receive a Living Allowance of 2,400 JPY per day (weekends excluded) whilst at OIST.

 OIST will pay for one direct roundtrip travel for Research Interns between the home university or institution and the research unit or other facility where the internship will take place (usually Okinawa).
 The travel dates must be as close as possible to the term of the placement.

 The Student Support Section of the Graduate School will provide support for Research Interns at OIST with matters such as housing, visa acquisition, insurance procedures, and local registration.
 OIST regrets that support for dependents, family members, and persons other than the student is not available.

 Research Intern places are awarded four times a year on a competitive basis.
 Deadlines for application are listed in the table below.
 Selection is competitive, and depends on suitability of the intended research, a student's academic background, and available funding and space.
 Professors accepting students under these programs will review the student’s qualifications, research capabilities, and academic training in a comprehensive manner.
 Research units that can provide research intern positions in any year, and some information on the type of projects available, are described below.

 The applicant is notified of the receipt of an application, and then of the outcome of their application once a decision has been made.
 OIST Graduate School will send the application result by email, and please be noted that ample time must be allowed for the issue of a visa and other necessary Japanese government documentation.